jj5/kickass-crypto/README.md

 ## Supported PHP versions

-This code should work on PHP 7.4 or greater.
+This code should work on PHP 7.4 or greater (but so far I have only actually tested it on PHP 8.1.2).
 If you try to run this code on an older version of PHP it will log an error message and exit your process.

 ## Supported platforms